opensearch-project/documentation-website/docs/security/access-control/api.md

 ### Patch configuration

-Updates the existing configuration using the REST API rather than `securityadmin.sh`.
-This operation can easily break your existing configuration, so we recommend using `securityadmin.sh` instead.
+Updates the existing configuration using the REST API.
+This operation can easily break your existing configuration, so we recommend using `securityadmin.sh` instead, which is far safer.
 See [Access control for the API](#access-control-for-the-api) for how to enable this operation.

 #### Request